queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

-git status # see that the file is now tracked git commit -m "first commit - adds readme" # commit to the state of your project git log # see the (short) commit history of your project git push -u origin master # push your local version to the cloud
+git status # see that the file is now tracked git commit -m "first commit - adds readme" # commit to the state of your project git log # see the (short) commit history of your project git push -u origin main # push your local version to the cloud

 # refresh your browser and see your online remote version has been updated